← Back to all foods

 Almonds (Prunus dulcis) are tree nuts native to the Mediterranean and Middle East, now predominantly grown in California, which produces about 80% of the world supply.
 They are available whole, sliced, slivered, as almond flour, almond butter, and almond milk.

-Key nutrients and compounds
+Key nutrients in almonds

 A 28g serving of almonds provides approximately 7.3mg vitamin E (49% DV), 76mg magnesium (18% DV), 6g protein, 3.5g fiber, and 0.3mg riboflavin (23% DV).
 They contain 164 calories per 28g, with about 73% of calories from mostly monounsaturated fat.